 To view resource limit information for your account, follow these steps:

-To view detailed resource usage information for your account, click [Details]. cPanel displays usage graphs and a usage table:
+To view detailed resource usage information for your account, click the Current Usage tab. cPanel displays usage graphs and a usage table:

-To view resource usage snapshots, click [Snapshots].
+To view resource usage snapshots, click the Snapshot tab.
 Depending on your account's resource usage, cPanel may display a list of processes and a list of database queries:

 Let's look at an actual limiting scenario and see how snapshots help troubleshoot the problem.
 In this example, an account has had its CPU resources limited sometime within the past 24 hours:

-To view additional information about the resource limiting, as well as when it occurred, we click [Snapshots].
+To view additional information about the resource limiting, as well as when it occurred, click the Snapshot tab.
 The following page appears:

 From this information, we can determine that the PHP script bad_script.php has some sort of problem that causes it to use a large amount of CPU capacity.

 To view the official CloudLinux documentation for server process snapshots, please visit https://docs.cloudlinux.com/index.html?server_processes_snapshots.html.